D2848R1

 We propose that this algorithm should exist, and should be spelled std::is_uniqued.

 2.1.
-Prior art in other languages
+Prior art and alternative names

 The C++ STL verb std::unique is derived from Unix’s uniq filter, which filters adjacent matching lines from the input.